How ADHD Therapy Can Make Your College Graduation Transition Easier

 Living in Bozeman with an ADHD Brain: Adventure, Dopamine, and the Job Dilemma

 Maybe you chose Montana State University or Gallatin College because of everything that Bozeman offers.
-There's hiking in parks like Yellowstone, white water rafting on the Gallatin River, skiing Bridger Bowl, or rock climbing just about anywhere.
+There's hiking, white water rafting on the Gallatin River, skiing Bridger Bowl, or rock climbing just about anywhere.
 Not to mention the scenery is breathtaking (however, I might be biased).
 If you have ADHD, there’s a good chance your brain thrives on novelty, excitement, and stimulation.
 Things Bozeman absolutely delivers on.
 It’s basically a dopamine playground.
 Back in college, you may have carved out time before, between, or after classes to hit the trails or squeeze in a ski run.
 Now that you’ve graduated, the appeal of those adventures hasn’t gone away.

 In fact, your brain might be screaming, “We could do this every day now!”
 Meanwhile, the grown-up demands of work, grocery shopping, and laundry?
 Not quite as thrilling.
 And let’s be honest, not everyone gets to be a professional rock climber.
 That means your job might not feel nearly as engaging as the mountain waiting outside your window.
 Tasks like answering emails, budgeting, or staring at Excel sheets don’t exactly fire up your dopamine circuits.
 When your brain is wired to crave stimulation and you’re stuck in a role that doesn’t offer it, focusing becomes a real challenge.